elaforge/karya/doc/repl.md

 The REPL also has a simple macro feature to make it easier to write IDs.
-`@name` will become `(*Id "ns/name")` where `*` is BlockId, RulerId, TrackId, or ViewId, whatever is appropriate, and `ns` is the 'Ui.State.config_namespace'.  `@"a b c"` will let you put spaces or symbols or other non-letter non-dash letters in.
+`@name` will become `(*Id "ns/name")` where `*` is BlockId, RulerId, TrackId, or ViewId, whatever is appropriate, and `ns` is the 'Ui.UiConfig.config_namespace'.  `@"a b c"` will let you put spaces or symbols or other non-letter non-dash letters in.

 You can do tons of stuff from the REPL, and in fact most operations can only be done from the REPL.
 Read through the `Cmd/Repl` directory to get some ideas.